railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 When you've validated an invoice, Open ERP gives it a unique number from a defined sequence.
 By default it takes the form \ ``Year / Sequence Number``\   for example \ ``2008/00101``\  .
-If you want to modify the sequence numbers use the menu :menuselection:`Administration --> Custom --> Sequences --> Sequences`.
+If you want to modify the sequence numbers use the menu :menuselection:`Administration --> Configuration --> Sequences --> Sequences`.

 Accounting entries corresponding to this invoice are automatically generated when you approve the